 Theme Cruises Based on Your Favorite Pastime

-Pick a theme -- something fun and really exciting -- then imagine playing it out on the high seas.
-Perhaps you want to take a cooking demonstration from your favorite celebrity chef?
-Or maybe hobnob with famous retired athletes ... or dress up like a late 19th-century socialite on your next vacation.
-If so, a theme cruise is right up your alley.
-Theme cruises focus on a specific interest or topic -- everything from musical genres like smooth jazz to knitting -- to set the tone for your cruise experience.
-Some themed cruise trips let you hang with famous musicians, journalists or politicians.
-Others give you dedicated time to practice a hobby or indulge in a passion.
-Whatever your passion, start here -- we’ll give you a few ideas for a theme cruise vacation to remember!
+Pick a theme — something fun and really exciting — then imagine playing it out on the high seas.
+Theme cruises focus on a specific interest or topic — everything from musical genres like smooth jazz to knitting — to set the tone for your cruise experience.
+Whatever your theme, start here — we’ll give you a few ideas for a cruise vacation to remember!

 The other type is more like a multiday music festival at sea.
 A few genre-specific headliners and up to 2 dozen lesser-known bands take over an entire ship and perform in auditoriums, lounges, even by the pool.
 Examples include the annual Rock Boat with 2 dozen rock bands, an annual Beatles tribute cruise aboard Royal Caribbean (usually in March) and the Country Cruising www.countrycruising.com event aboard Norwegian Pearl in January 2014.

 Food, wine, chocolate and beer are the focus of additional theme cruises.
 The Silversea Flavours of Europe cruise, for example, provides special menus on board and excursions to farms, markets and restaurants in France, Spain and Portugal.
 Meanwhile, the California Beer Festival at Sea allows you to sample craft beers and learn about home brewing during a voyage on Celebrity Solstice.